kantologist/Tuteria-Application/ReadMe.md

 # create database Guinness, which is the project name.
 # or change Guinness/settings.py to use sqlite3

-# to migrate database. run
+# to sync database. run
 $ python manage.py syncdb

 # migrate app with south
-$ python manage.py schemamigrations guinnessnigeria
-$ python manage.py migrate guinnessnigeria

 $ python manage.py migrate